 Remember to request your absentee ballot at least 7 days before Election Day to allow yourself time to complete the absentee voting process.

-You can ask to cancel your ballot until the close of business one week before Election Day.
-After that time, you cannot cancel your ballot.
-To cancel your ballot, contact the election office that sent your ballot.
-Your options are to have a new ballot mailed; vote in person at your local election office; or vote at your polling place on Election Day.
+You can spoil your ballot until the close of business one week before Election Day.
+After that time, you cannot spoil your ballot.
+To spoil your ballot, contact Minneapolis Elections & Voter Services.
+Your options are to have a new ballot mailed, vote early in-person, or vote at your polling place on Election Day.

 If you are an active-duty uniformed service member (or the spouse or dependent of one) or a U.S. citizen living abroad permanently or temporarily, see the Minnesota Military and Overseas Voter Service for complete details on how to absentee vote.
 Be sure to allow plenty of time for this process.